chipweinberger/flutter_blue_plus/README.md

 **1. Your ble device may be low battery**

-Bluetooth can become erratic when your peripheral device is low battery.
+Bluetooth can become erratic when your peripheral device is low on battery.

 **2. Your ble device may have refused the connection or have a bug**